Shane Brian Henshall1

 Lt.-Col. Edward Kirkpatrick married Katherine Theodosia Sinclair, daughter of John Houston Sinclair and Muriel Evelyn Kathleen Cockburn, on 24 October 1968.1 He died in 1972.1

-He lived at Loudham, Amersham, Buckinghamshire, England.1 He was decorated with the award of the Territorial Decoration (T.D.).1
+He lived at Loudham, Amersham, Buckinghamshire, EnglandG.1 He was awarded the Territorial Decoration (T.D.)1

 Citations